authorsanonymous/CAADataset/README.md

 # Classroom Atmosphere Assessment Dataset（CAA Dataset）

 About the dataset
-Our CAA includes three modes: video, audio, and text, covering 9 subjects.
+Our CAA includes three modes: video, audio, and text, covering 9 high school subjects.
-The original dataset consists of 246 videos, of which 198 are 20 minute videos and 48 are 13-15 minute videos.
+The original dataset consists of 1500 videos, each of which is approximately ten minutes long.
 All videos have a resolution of 1920 × 1080, with a frame rate of 30fps.
 Each video contains 4 feature labels and 9 feature data of three modalities.
-The four feature labels are subject, classroom atmosphere score, classroom atmosphere binarization (pass: 1; failed: 0), and regression score level (there are five levels here, namely Excellent: 90-100; Good: 80-89; Medium: 70-79; Poor: 60-69; Failed: 0-59).
+The four feature labels are subject, classroom atmosphere score, classroom atmosphere binarization (pass: 1; fail: 0), and regression score level (there are five levels here, namely Excellent: 90-100; Good: 80-89; Medium: 70-79; Poor: 60-69; Failed: 0-59).
 Nine feature data:
-                    visual:XXX_feature.txt、XXX_feature3D.txt、XXX_gaze.txt、XXX_pose.txt、XXX_aus.txt、XXX_hog.bin
+                    visual:XXX_feature.txt、XXX_feature3D.txt、XXX_gaze.txt、                                                                          XXX_pose.txt、XXX_aus.txt、XXX_hog.bin
-                    Audio: XXX_covarep.csv、XXX_ formant.csv
+                    Audio: XXX_ covarep.csv、XXX_ formant.csv
                      Text: XXX_ Transcript.csv

-Our dataset contains 246 folders from 101 to 346.
+Our dataset contains 1500 folders from 1001 to 2500.
 Each video is grouped by a folder named Video Number.
-Among them, 197 were used as training sets and 49 were used as test sets. <strong><em>In addition, we provide a ["101"](https://drive.google.com/drive/folders/1Z_3jdWPaPxg2KNuGlt3dpec2ZZ6poklg?usp=share_link) sample for you to download and view.</em></strong>
+Among them, 1200 were used as training sets and 300 were used as test sets. <strong><em>In addition, we provide a ["1001"](https://drive.google.com/drive/folders/1Z_3jdWPaPxg2KNuGlt3dpec2ZZ6poklg?usp=share_link) sample for you to download and view.</em></strong>

 train_ split. csv: This file contains the video ID, teacher gender, binary label (pass=1; failed=0), classroom atmosphere score, and teaching subjects (including Chinese, Mathematics, English, Physics, Chemistry, History, Geography, Biology, and Politics).